10 Simple Ways To Make Yourself Happy

 6. Go Outside

-Even just 10 minutes can change your mood for the better.
+Even just 10 minutes outside each day can change your mood for the better.

 Focusing on something other than your phone helps you leave all those stresses and worries behind and focus on relaxing.